spew8712/jpegview/README.md

     (**modified in mod**) starts JPEGView in image selection mode, and then starts slideshow with image switching at 2s intervals.
 (Previously when an image/path is not specified, `/slideshow` is ignored)
 * Slideshow no longer paused when jumping into an image from a different folder.
 * Default to `FolderNavigation` to `LoopSubFolders` (loop into sub-folders as well), instead of `LoopFolder` (stay in same folder).
+* A little Android-like `toast` to inform of new slideshow fps or interval.
+Also used for other general notifications of interest.
+  * PS: there's an existing toast-like display of zoom factor when zooming - just in a smaller font.

 This mod makes it easier to manipulate the slideshow, specifically to pause/resume it, and (shift) up/down its speed.